oSoWoSo/dotbins/README.md

 - Quickly installing tools on a new system
 - One-off installations without needing a configuration file
 - Adding tools to PATH in standard locations like `~/.local/bin`
-- Bootstrapping with a pre-configured set of tools using a remote configuration URL
+- Bootstrapping with a pre-configured set of tools using a remote configuration URL or local config

-The `get` command automatically detects whether you're providing a GitHub repository or a configuration URL.
+The `get` command automatically detects whether you're providing a GitHub repository or a configuration URL/path.
-When using a URL, it will download all tools defined in the configuration for your current platform and architecture.
+When using a URL/path, it will download all tools defined in the configuration for your current platform and architecture.

 ## :hammer_and_wrench: Installation